13 min read

 Write as if you’re speaking to guests in your restaurant: friendly, clear, and concise.
 Short copy grabs attention and makes your message easy to understand and act on.

-Integrate the email campaigns with other marketing channels like SMS, restaurant social media channels, push notifications, and your app to reach guests wherever they are.
-Omnichannel marketing creates a seamless experience that reinforces the message and boosts customer engagement.
+Doing so allows you to reach guests wherever they are.
+You foster a seamless customer experience that reinforces your message and boosts customer engagement.

 For example, an email promoting a new menu item can be supported by a social media post, an app notification, and a text reminder, increasing the chances guests will take action.
-Coordinating these channels creates a consistent message that reaches customers wherever they are, making the promotion more effective.
+A guest sees your promotion on Instagram, gets a personalized email reminder, and then a final push notification with a one-click reorder offer.

 Loyalty platforms provide valuable insights into customer behavior.
 By syncing guest data with your email campaigns, you can deliver real-time, targeted messages based on purchase history, visit frequency, and rewards status, making your emails more relevant and effective.

 By leveraging promotional emails (also known as customer match or custom audience ads), restaurants can retarget their email subscribers on platforms like Facebook, Instagram, and Google Ads.
-This multiplies the impact of the email campaigns, keeping your restaurant's branding top-of-mind and increasing the chances of conversion, especially for lapsed customers or those who didn’t open your email.
+This multiplies the impact of the email campaigns, keeping your restaurant's branding top-of-mind and increasing the chances of conversion, especially for lapsed customers or those who didn’t open an earlier email.

 You can also use marketing email ads to: